-The Foundation is exploring the question of how to strengthen democracy in the U.S., given our perception that the political system has failed to adequately address major issues confronting the nation – from climate change to health care, from our fiscal future to the criminal justice system, from immigration to education.
+The Foundation is exploring ways to strengthen democracy in the U.S., given our perception that the political system has failed to adequately address major issues confronting the nation – from climate change to health care, from our fiscal future to the criminal justice system, from immigration to education.

-At the same time, a clear and troubling effort is underway to make voting more difficult; the voices of popular dissatisfaction are growing as evidenced by both the Occupy and Tea Party movements; and the concentration of wealth and income continues to grow and may be contributing to both electoral system distortions and to policies that perpetuate that inequality.
+At the same time, a clear and troubling effort is underway to make voting more difficult; the voices of popular dissatisfaction are becoming louder; and the concentration of wealth and income continues to grow and may be contributing to both electoral system distortions and to policies that perpetuate that inequality.